 Similar to conducting audience research to gain a better understanding of your target consumers, a SWOT analysis gives you a better understanding of your business.
 SWOT is an acronym for Strengths, Weaknesses, Opportunities and Threats.

 Conducting a SWOT analysis means you’ll be researching and delving into these areas with your business.
-This specific kind of analysis is important for online business owners because of the rapidly changing digital landscape; a SWOT analysis can help your team make sound business decisions that lead to results.
+This specific kind of analysis is important for online business owners because of the rapidly changing digital landscape; a SWOT analysis can help your team make sound business decisions that lead to sustained business growth.

 Bottom-Line Benefits of SWOT Analysis and How to Get Started